-Comparative examination in four phocid seals
+Comparative examination of feeding mechanisms in four phocid seals

 Physiology and Health of Cooperating Arctic Seals

 Here at Long Marine Laboratory, a group of scientists and trained Arctic seals works closely together to learn more about the biology and physiology of these ice-dependent species.
 This research is part of a collaborative effort between Long Marine Lab in Santa Cruz, California and the Alaska SeaLife Center in Seward, Alaska to work with and study the largest population of captive ice-dependent seals in the world.

 At Long Marine Laboratory in Santa Cruz, California and the Alaska SeaLife Center in Seward, Alaska a group of scientists is working cooperatively with ice-dependent ringed, spotted, and bearded seals to learn more about their biology and physiology.
 In particular, we are investigating the energetic requirements of these species so we can better understand how they will adapt to a changing Arctic environment.

 Our research team has combined observational and experimental approaches to determine what kind of information is encoded within the vocalizations of male elephant seals.
 We have found that males use individual vocal signatures to recognize and respond to familiar opponents.
 This type of communication system, which relies on an individual’s ability to learn the calls of familiar rivals, allows males to minimize the costs of conflict during breeding.

 Sea Lion Sign Language

 Rio is a female, born in captivity in 1985 and reared by a human surrogate mother.
 She’s lived at LML all her life and has participated in a wide range of studies relating to imprinting, visual and acoustic perception, associative learning, concept formation, and memory.
 Rio is well known for being the first nonhuman animal to demonstrate equivalence classification, a complex cognitive skill once thought to be limited to human